artemik/r2dbc-jdbc-vertx-issue-190/README.md

 | Spring WebFlux, R2DBC DatabaseClient | **31.5 sec** (+75%)* <br> -\***51 sec** (+183%) (without custom LoopResources; with (!) `ConnectionPool.warmup()`) <br> -\***51 sec** (+183%) (without custom LoopResources; without `ConnectionPool.warmup()`; equal `initialSize` and `maxSize`)       |
 | Spring WebFlux, Vertx                | **19 sec** (+5.5%)                                                                                                                                                                                                                                       |

+### How to Interpret R2DBC Results
+R2DBC results are a bit tricky to understand, let me explain and highlight something:
+1. First of all, in WebFlux, all R2DBC setups are slower than its standalone counterpart by at least ~40% (25.5 sec vs 18.3 sec).
+2. In WebFlux, without custom LoopResources, you MUST NOT run warmup(), otherwise things are slow.
+3. In WebFlux, the choice of equal vs non-equal initialSize and maxSize affects only when without custom LoopResources and without warmup - must be non-equal, otherwise things are slow.
+In all other cases, this choice doesn't matter.
+4. In standalone, all R2DBC settings perform the same.

 ----

 ## Conclusions
+- R2DBC is definitely affected by WebFlux somehow, because there it performs slower than its standalone version by at least 40%.
+- R2DBC is slower than JDBC by at least 42% in WebFlux, and by 1.5% in standalone.
+- Vertx DB driver performs great in both WebFlux and standalone environments, and close to JDBC (especially in standalone).
+It doesn't seem to be affected by WebFlux like R2DBC.
+Though it's still ~5% slower in WebFlux (19 secs vs 18 secs in standalone).

+Also:
-- In WebFlux (the main usage environment for R2DBC), without custom LoopResources or `ConnectionPool.warmup()` (it's the default setup as per R2DBC documentation, because those aren't mentioned there), R2DBC shows **25.5 sec** (**42% slower than JDBC**).
+- WebFlux is the main usage environment for R2DBC, and the default setup there is - without custom LoopResources; without `ConnectionPool.warmup()` - because these things aren't mentioned in the docs.
+And likely you'll have equal `initialSize` and `maxSize`.
+In this case, R2DBC will be slower than JDBC by **130%**, i.e. **2.3 times**.
+- Even more so, in WebFlux you'll probably use the default Spring's DatabaseClient - then R2DBC will be slower than JDBC by **183%**, i.e. **2.8 times**.
-- In WebFlux, most likely you'd use the Spring's DatabaseClient - it shows even slower: **31.5 sec** (**75% slower than JDBC**).
-However, DatabaseClient is something on top of R2DBC, and even though it's not a full ORM, a more fair comparison would probably be to Hibernate than raw JDBC (Hibernate wasn't tested here).
+  - However, DatabaseClient is something on top of R2DBC, and even though it's not a full ORM, a more fair comparison would probably be to Hibernate than raw JDBC (Hibernate wasn't tested here).
 Anyway, DatabaseClient still seems too slow, and I expect Hibernate to perform better (especially with projections/DTOs), even without 1st level Hibernate cache.
-- Weird case - in WebFlux, without custom LoopResources but with (!) `ConnectionPool.warmup()` (who is supposed to make things faster), the performance drops to **41.5 secs** (**130% or 2.3 times slower than JDBC**).
+- Weird case - in WebFlux, without custom LoopResources but with (!) `ConnectionPool.warmup()` (who is supposed to make things faster), the performance drops from 25.5 secs to 41.5 secs.
+Without warmup - its' fine.
-- In all cases (especially without `ConnectionPool.warmup()`), the very first run of R2DBC is several times slower.
-Recovers only on the next run.
-Apparently it needs zero load to reconfigure something internally.
-In theory, it means if you chip in your app into high load cluster without warmup (manual, not just R2DBC `ConnectionPool.warmup()`), your app will be very slow forever.
+- Without `ConnectionPool.warmup()`, the very first R2DBC run is several times slower than subsequent ones.
+It's the whole full first run - it doesn't speed up to the end or anything like that.
+Apparently, it means R2DBC needs zero load to reconfigure something internally.
+In theory, it means if you chip in your app into high load cluster without warmup (manual, not just R2DBC `ConnectionPool.warmup()`), your app may be very slow forever.
 It doesn't happen to Vertx.
-- **So in WebFlux, R2DBC definitely performs noticeably slower and seems to be affected somehow by WebFlux environment, because in standalone cases R2DBC performs close to other drivers.**
-- Vertx DB driver performs great in both standalone and WebFlux environments, and close to JDBC (especially in standalone).
-It doesn't seem to be affected by WebFlux like R2DBC.
-Though it's still ~19 secs in WebFlux vs 18 secs in standalone.